-Investigation of visual colour-change test for detecting SARS-CoV-2 infection in patient samples
+Investigation of a visual colour-change test for detecting SARS-CoV-2 infection in patient samples

 Professor Anne E Willis

 Institution or company

 SARS-CoV-2 is the virus that causes COVID-19.
 There is an urgent need to develop tests that accurately detect whether a patient is infected with SARS-CoV-2 as soon as possible to detect further spread of this global pandemic.
 For this reason, we are developing a test that a patient could perform at home.
 Unlike other tests for SARS-CoV-2 such as lateral flow tests, this test detects viral enzymes which are produced at an earlier stage of infection and may help to identify infected patients sooner and before they are able to transmit the virus to others.

 The test requires a patient to provide a sample of saliva and/or a swab of the nose and/or throat.
 This is then added to the reaction solution and left at room temperature for 30-90 minutes.
 The reaction solution is then mixed with the developing solution which is a red colour.
 If a patient is not infected with the virus then their test will remain red.
 However, if a patient is infected with SARS-CoV-2 then their test will immediately turn blue.